marcov64/Lsd/Readme.txt

 Several models contained in the distribution provide examples on the design of a whole models or can be used to copy-and-past single equations or chunks of code.

 LMM
 Lsd models can be developed using a text editor and pre-defined compilation instructions (i.e. makefile), so that users are allowed to use their preferred coding environment.
 However, the distribution contains a simple IDE providing all the functionalities required by the (limited) programming needs of a Lsd model project.
-LMM permits to manage easily several modelling projects, develop Lsd models' code with extensive assistance, exploit debugging tools.
+LMM permits to manage easily several modeling projects, develop Lsd models' code with extensive assistance, exploit debugging tools.

 Documentation
 All the documentation is accessible through the help menus, presented as HTML pages.
 In particular, there documentation is made of: